 Scallops are one of my absolute favorite things to throw on the grill during summer.
-They are fast and easy to prepare, and when grilled properly, they are sweet, succulent and absolutely delicious!
+They are incredibly fast and easy to prepare!
+When properly grilled, they are sweet, succulent and absolutely delicious!

 - Make sure you purchase dry-packed scallops and opt for large (15 count per pound) or jumbo (u10) scallops.
 Smaller scallops are very easy to overcook and can turn rubbery very quickly, while larger scallops are more forgiving on the grill.